 Stoick shook his head.
 "Hiccup, you really want to do this in the condition that you two are in now?"
 Hiccup shrugged.
 "Well, we've already gotten ourselves on a head start."
 He gestured to the rings on his and Astrid's fingers.
 Stoick sighed.
 "Alright, go ahead."

 At first, all of the Vikings in the hall were stunned, but then they cheered.
 Their cheers filed outside the Great Hall, where the dragons were waiting.
 Hearing the cheers, the dragons also began their own celebration, roaring with joy at the top of their lungs.
 None of the other dragons' roars were louder than Mortem's.
-His roar spread far and wide, all across the island.
+His roar spread everywhere, all across the island.

 It felt like hours before Hiccup and Astrid broke the kiss.
 Astrid smiled.
 "That far," she said.
 Hiccup smiled back at her.
 "I promise that I'll always be there for you when you need me," he said, "And that I'll always love you for who you are."
 "Same here," Astrid said with a smile, "But about you."
 They kissed again.

-Mortem was the first to notice the couple's uncomfort-ness, and decided that he could try to do something about it.
+Mortem was the first to notice the two feeling very uncomfortable, and decided that he could try to do something about it.

 Hiccup dreaded each step they took up to the newly built house for him and Astrid.
 The witnesses were behind them, and he was definitely NOT looking forward to what they had to do with them watching.
 But it was tradition, and there wasn't anything that he could do about it.